mohammadjaafari/Python_Stock_Prediction_Project/README.md

 The Project was done as a teamwork collaborative project for my Artificial Intelligence course at LAU.

-THe project was done with my teammate Abdel Rahman Al Kadi
+THe project was done with my teammate Abdel Rahman Al Kadi.

 THe aim of this project was to demonstrate data analysis, visualization, and machine learning usage (K-Means Clustering) on real life stocks.